 This is our final pick but by no means the worste.
 First off, just like the previous 2 foods we looked at, these daphnia have been freeze dried, and are thus free of parasites and viral agents that could otherwise put your cichlid’s life in jeopardy.
 The ratcheting lid included here makes dispensing the freeze dried daphnia about as easy as can be.

 At the same time, Hikari Daphnia have been specially designed to ensure that they do not make the water cloudy.
-Moreover, this food is chalked full of vitamins, minerals, and proteins which are shown to help your cichlids grow fast, maintain a healthy immune system, and they really bring out the bright colors too.
+Moreover, this food is chalked full of vitamins, minerals, and proteins which are shown to help your cichlids grow fast, maintain a healthy immune system, and they really bring out the bright colors too (you can also grow your own Daphnia which we have covered in detail here).

 Feeding Your Peacock Cichlids